bids-standard/bids-specification/src/99-appendices/10-qmri.md

 1. Pre-generated qMRI maps: The qMRI maps are generated immediately after the reconstruction of the multi-contrast input images and made available to the user at the scanner console.
-The acquisition scenarios may include (a) vendor pipelines or (b) open-source pipelines deployed on the scanner site.
+The acquisition scenarios may include (a) vendor pipelines or (b) open-source pipelines deployed at the scanner site.
-2. Post-generated qMRI maps: The qMRI maps are generated from the multi-contrast input images after they are exported outside the scanner site.
+2. Post-generated qMRI maps: The qMRI maps are generated from the multi-contrast input images after they are exported outside of the scanner site.

 ## Where to place qMRI maps?